Ra-mb/Portfolio/Foodpanda/README.md

 The number of active and inactive customers is almost the same → potential churn risk if engagement is not improved.

 ## Strategic Reccomendations
-- FFocus promotions in cities with lower orders (Karachi, Islamabad) to balance customer distribution.
+- Focus promotions in cities with lower orders (Karachi, Islamabad) to balance customer distribution.

 - Encourage digital payment adoption through special promotions for Wallet/Card users.